Last Updated on June 16, 2021 by Sunny Staff

 eCommerce sites often have pages with duplicate content, but only one page should be the one for search engines to recognize as the “expert” to list on search engine result pages (SERPs).
 That page should be identified as the “canonical” page.
 Usually, a 301 link is the right move, but sometimes a canonical link — similar to a 301 — works better for SEO purposes.

 Or let’s say you’re running several advertisements using blogs, video, text messages, and other marketing techniques.
-A redirect from each of these sources to a single page where people can get more information, order a product or service, or otherwise answer the CTA makes it easier to track the effectiveness of different ad campaigns.
+A redirect from each of these sources to a single page where people can get more information, order a product or service, or otherwise answer the CTA makes it easier to track different ad campaigns’ effectiveness.

 Finally, redirects are pretty much protected when it comes to SEO.
 Having the proper link will have little to no impact on “link juice.”
 Link justice is the authority that the original page carries with search engines.

 Redirects are Useful Tools When Moving to a New Domain

 Moving a site to a new domain may be necessary after a business has been purchased by a larger entity that wants to integrate it into its own website.
 Or, a business may have changed hands or rebranded, and a fresh new look is needed.
 This might include a new business name.

 However, no one wants to lose their current search rankings.
 301 redirects are excellent ways to preserve a ranking while introducing new ownership, branding, or a “new and improved” marketing approach.
-WordPress redirection plugins are handy tools for this purpose.
+WordPress redirect plugins are handy tools for this purpose.

 Forwarding Multiple Domains

-Many businesses buy several domain names that are similar to what they already own, to prevent competitors from “stealing” their name or brand.
+Many businesses buy several domain names similar to what they already own, to prevent competitors from “stealing” their name or brand.
 A redirect allows them to direct all searches to a single authority website.